Sleeping in Airports

 Full day

-However your spend your layover in the city, make sure to head back in time to get your bags, make it through Security, and board your next flight.
+If you’re feeling tired or anxious about timing, staying at the airport — or booking a nearby hotel — may be the less stressful option.
+However you spend your layover in the city, make sure to head back in time to get your bags, make it through Security, and board your next flight.
+Visit Tripadvisor for more things to do in Toronto.

 9. Stay connected